 Domestic Applicants: Baccalaureate Degree in Nutrition or Dietetics from a recognized Canadian academic institution (or equivalent)

-International Applicants: Baccalaureate Degree in N
+International Applicants:

 Baccalaureate Degree in Nutrition or Dietetics from a recognized Canadian academic institution (or equivalent)

 - 1. A resumé

 - 2. Two letters of reference

 - 3. A letter of intent

 - 4. Valid FoodSafe Level 1 (Basic) or equivalent